-The Board has approved a code of conduct for all staff of the Bank and the Board members.
-The Code includes guidance on dealing with conflict of interests, insider trading, key person dealing, receiving gifts, system & controls framework, confidentiality etc. It also binds the Directors, Executive Management and staff to the highest standard of professionalism and diligence on discharging their duties.
-All Board members and senior management of the Bank have affirmed compliance with the Code of Conduct.
-Board members are excluded from dealings in matters related to an external entity where they hold a position.
-Any breach of the code is reported to the Board NRGC by the Corporate Secretary, Head of Compliance or the Head of Human Resources.
+The Board has approved a code of conduct for all staff of the Bank and the Board of Directors.
+The Code includes guidance on dealing with conflict of interests, insider trading, key person dealing, receiving gifts, system & controls framework, confidentiality etc. It also binds the Directors, Executive Management, and staff to the highest standard of professionalism and diligence in discharging their duties.
+All Board of Directors and senior management of the Bank have affirmed compliance with the Code of Conduct.
+The Board of Directors are excluded from dealings in matters related to an external entity where they hold a position.
+Any breach of the code is reported to the Board NRGC by the Corporate Secretary, Head of Compliance, or the Head of Human Resources.
 The Board NRGC is responsible to take the necessary action.